 The Retail and Hospitality Certificate provides a supportive environment in which students receive skills training and information in preparation for entry level positions in the retail or hospitality industries.
 Instructional strategies include, but are not limited to, lecture, classroom discussion, demonstrations, experiential learning and practice.

 The program begins with an orientation and introduction to basic job readiness skills, industry orientation, Worker Safety, FOODSAFE™, Serving it Right and industry awareness.
 Students progress from a general retail and hospitality careers introduction to a specific skill set focus in either the retail or hospitality industry.
-Classroom/lab learning components then alternate with three supervised workplace practicum placements.
+Classroom/lab learning components then alternate with three supervised workplace experience placements.

 Instruction is delivered for certification in FOODSAFE Level 1™, First Aid/CPR training, WHMIS and Serving It Right™.